S3 method for class 'numeric'

 check_arguments = TRUE

-An object, that may be a numeric vector containing abundances or probabilities, or an object of class abundances or probabilities.
+An object, that may be a named numeric vector (names are species names) containing abundances or probabilities, or an object of class abundances or probabilities.

 Unused.

-If TRUE, phylogenetic is normalized: the height of the tree is set to 1.
+TRUE, phylogenetic is normalized: the height of the tree is set to 1.- estimator

 An estimator of entropy.